sebdeckers/base-drafts/draft-ietf-quic-http.md

 {{connection-establishment}}), which defaults to 1 (true).

-Similar to server push for HTTP/2, the server initiates a server push by sending a LINK frame containing the Stream ID of the stream to be pushed, as well as request header fields attributed to the request.
-The LINK frame is sent on the control stream being used to respond to the request, with the Stream Reference field specifying the Stream ID of the control stream for the response.
+Similar to server push for HTTP/2, the server initiates a server push by sending a PUSH_PROMISE frame containing the Stream ID of the stream to be pushed, as well as request header fields attributed to the request.
+The PUSH_PROMISE frame is sent on the control stream being used to respond to the request, with the Stream Reference field specifying the Stream ID of the control stream for the response.

-On that stream, the server push response is conveyed in the same way as a non-server-push response, with response headers and (if present) trailers carried by HEADERS frames sent on the control stream, and response body (if any) sent via the corresponding data stream.
-No LINK frame is used to indicate a request stream, but a LINK frame is still used to indicate the data stream carrying the body, if present.
+On that stream, the server push response is conveyed in the same way as a non-server-push response, with response headers and (if present) trailers carried by HEADERS frames sent on the control stream, and response body (if any) sent via the corresponding data stream and indicated using a DATA frame.
+No RESPONSE frame is used to indicate a request stream.

 If a promised push stream is not needed by the client, the client SHOULD send a QUIC REQUEST_RST on the promised stream with an appropriate error code (e.g.